Princess Feodora Adelheid of Schleswig-Holstein-Sonderburg-Augustenburg: Life and work

 Princess Feodora was the youngest daughter of seven children of the (titular) Duke Frederick VIII, Duke of Schleswig-Holstein (1829–1880) and his wife Princess Adelheid of Hohenlohe-Langenburg (1835–1900), second daughter of Ernst I, Prince of Hohenlohe-Langenburg and the Princess Feodora of Leiningen.
 Through her mother, she was a half great-niece of the British Queen Victoria and her eldest sister Augusta Victoria had been with the Crown Prince of Prussia since 1881 and later Emperor Wilhelm II.
-She spent a harmonious childhood with her siblings in Dolzig, Kiel and at Primkenau Castle in exile, which since 1853 was owned by her grandfather, Christian August II, Duke of Schleswig-Holstein belonged.
+She spent a harmonious childhood with her siblings in Dolzig Palace, Kiel and at Primkenau Castle in exile, which since 1853 was owned by her grandfather, Christian August II, Duke of Schleswig-Holstein belonged.
 The princess was educated exclusively at home by governesses and tutors; She spoke several foreign languages and was artistically talented and interested in many ways.